 What is Khloé Kardashian’s net worth?

 Now for what we all want to know: What is Khloé Kardashian’s net worth?
-According to Celebrity Net Worth, Khloé is worth a massive $50 million, as of 2020.
-This makes her the third highest-paid Kardashian-Jenner sister, above Kendall (who’s worth a reported $45 million) and Kourtney (who’s also worth a reported $45 million.)
+According to Celebrity Net Worth, Khloé is worth a massive $50 million, as of 2022.
+This makes her the fourth highest-paid Kardashian-Jenner sister, above Kendall (who’s worth a reported $45 million) and right behind Kourtney (who’s worth a reported $65 million.)
 Her other sisters, Kim and Kylie, are worth way, way more.
-According to Forbes, both Kim and Kylie are worth $900 million, thanks to their successful makeup brands.
+According to Forbes, both Kim’s net worth is sitting at a whopping $1.8 billion, whereas Kylie’s net worth is an estimated $900 million, according to Forbes.
+Their monumental net worths are thanks, in part, to their successful makeup brands.
 (Kim owns KKW Beauty and KKW Fragrance, while Kylie is the founder of Kylie Cosmetics and Kylie Skin.)
 Still, while Khloé Kardashian’s net worth is only a fraction of what Kim and Kylie have, KoKo has come a long way since KUWTK premiered, and with a successful denim, swimwear and athletic wear brand (a market her sisters haven’t tackled) and numerous spinoffs, Khloé Kardashian’s net worth is definitely one to watch in the next few years.